 Youth in transition has resulted in an interactive online tool for self-evaluation of vocational maturity, to be undertaken in dialogue (intellectual output 2/IO2).

-The tool has been created as 3 country versions, adapted to local circumstances in Denmark, Iceland and Slovenia.
+The tool has been created as 3 country versions (2019-2020), adapted to local circumstances, tested and implemented in Denmark, Iceland and Slovenia.

 Also “How to use” guides have been developed and adapted to national conditions.
 The guides are available directly via the tools.

 The self-evaluation tool was created for the purpose of supporting professionals, such as guidance counselors and teachers, in their vocation-directed dialogues with young persons.

 The tool supports the identification of personal and vocational competences, as well as young persons’ needs on their pathway towards (an increased) vocational maturity.
 New personal insight and findings are intended to come up, addressing desirable changes in life and the necessary preparation for these changes.
 Via a continuous self-assessment, the tool allows updating of the profile at different stages of individual pathways.

 The tool’s summarising radar function communicates individual progression visually.